 Contact Your Dentist

 If your experiencing pain due to a crown procedure, it's always acceptable to contact your dentist and ask if there's any advice that they could give you on making your crown more comfortable, or if there is anything that they can do to help your situation.
-For additional information, please don't hesitate to contact our Chatswood, NSW dental office at Chatswood Dental Associates.
+For additional information, please don't hesitate to contact our Chatswood, NSW dental clinic at Chatswood Dental Associates.